 Consequences of microplastics for the environment

-The animals take it for food or choke themselves on the stable plastic.
+The animals think it is food or strangle themselves on the sturdy plastic.
 Even corals or krill can ingest microplastics in the sea, which means that the plastic is already waiting to be passed on at the beginning of the food chain.

-I would like to explain the consequences of large plastics and microplastics in the ocean using a discarded plastic six-pack ring:
+I would like to explain the consequences of large plastics and microplastics in the sea using a discarded plastic six-pack ring:

 - Someone throws a six-pack ring into the sea.

-- A young sea turtle gets its head caught in the plastic ring so it won't come off.
+- A young sea turtle gets its head caught in the plastic ring so that it won't come loose.

-- The sea turtle grows and the ring begins to constrict her head and eventually costs her life.
+- The sea turtle grows and the ring begins to constrict her head, ultimately costing her her life.

 - Over the course of many years, the six-pack ring gradually decomposes into smaller microplastics.

-- A salmon mistakes the microplastic in the ocean for food and eats the plastic.
+- A salmon thinks the microplastics in the sea are food and eats the plastic.